guaka/kiwix-various/raspberry-pi.md

   (http://openzim.org/ZIM_File_Archive)
 * A wireline LAN allowing access to Internet with a free RJ45 port
 * A master computer with a UNIX and a root access, GNU/Linux is perfect.
-  This computer needs a SD card port to setup kiwix-serve in the Raspbian system, and possibly a free USB port to put the flash drive to setup.
+  This computer needs a SD card port to set up kiwix-serve in the Raspbian system, and possibly a free USB port to put the flash drive to set up.
 You need free space on this system: at least 3x the size of the ZIM files you want to copy on the storage device.
 * Time: preparing the "master" (mainly downloading the ZIM files and computing the full-text search engine indexes) can take hours,